Alberta Northcutt Ellis

 Introduction

 Alberta Ellis was born Margie Alberta Northcutt on December 27, 1909, to Ora Crittenden and Clarence Northcutt in Springfield, Missouri.
-She owned and operated Alberta’s Hotel and Snack Bar, The Farm, and Bert and Bob’s “Crystal Lounge,” serving African American travelers near and on historic Route 66.
-Her life is a story of strength, service, and what it took to offer dignity to Black travelers during segregation in America.
+She owned and operated Alberta’s Hotel and Snack Bar, The Farm, and Bert and Bob’s “Crystal Lounge,” serving African American travelers near and along historic Route 66.
+Her life is a story of strength, service, and what it took to offer dignity to Black travelers during segregation.
 Alberta’s Hotel stood as a vital refuge along Route 66, one of the few welcoming stops for African Americans traveling the famous highway during the Jim Crow era.

 Early Life

 Little is known about Alberta’s early years.
-At some point she moved from Springfield to Kansas City, Missouri, where she graduated from the segregated Attucks School elementary school in 1923.
+As a child, she moved with her family from Springfield to Kansas City, Missouri, where she graduated from the segregated Attucks School in 1923.
 There, she would have learned reading, writing, math, and practical skills like sewing and cooking.
-She then most likely attended Lincoln, which at that time was the only high school for Black students in Kansas City.
+She attended high school, likely Lincoln High School, a name commonly used for segregated Black schools in both Kansas City and Springfield.

 As with many Black girls of her generation, Alberta’s learning went beyond the classroom.
-She likely helped with household chores such as cooking and cleaning and probably cared for young or elderly family members.
-These daily experiences taught her the values of hard work, care, and hospitality, which helped prepare her later to run businesses for Black travelers.
+She likely helped with household chores such as cooking and cleaning, and may have cared for younger or elderly family members.
+These daily experiences taught her the values of hard work, care, and hospitality, which later prepared her to run a business serving Black travelers.

 Early Career

 Alberta married Fred Watkins and welcomed her only child, Ora Elizabeth Watkins, lovingly called “Cricket,” in 1926.
-But by 1930 she had separated from her husband and was living in Springfield with her daughter in a rented home on North Sherman Street.
+By 1930, however, she had separated from her husband and was living in Springfield with her daughter in a rented home on North Sherman Street.
 Like many Black women of her generation, she faced the challenges of raising a child while also finding work in a segregated job market with limited opportunities.

-According to records of her employment, Alberta was a maid or domestic worker in other people’s homes during the 1930s and 1940s.
-By 1940 she was again using her birth name, Alberta Northcutt, and was living with her daughter, mother, and grandmother.
-This home, with four generations living together, likely offered stability, support, and a sense of belonging.
-Extended families like Alberta’s were often found in Black communities, as family members leaned on each other to endure, adapt, and thrive.
+According to her employment records, Alberta worked in other people’s homes during the 1930s and 1940s, taking on roles that required significant responsibility and skill in managing household operations.
+By 1940, she was again using her birth name, Alberta Northcutt, and was living with her daughter, mother, and grandmother.
+This four-generation household offered stability, support, and a sense of belonging.
+Extended families like Alberta’s were central to Black communities, as family members leaned on one another to endure, adapt, and thrive.

-Working in domestic service was demanding and did not pay well.
-But it also taught Alberta to give careful attention to detail and to stay strong during hard times.
-These years of cleaning, cooking, washing laundry, and taking care of others probably sharpened the skills she would later use as a business owner.
+This work was demanding and did not pay well.
+However, it taught Alberta to pay close attention to detail and to remain strong during difficult times.
+These years of cleaning, cooking, washing laundry, and caring for others sharpened the skills she would later use as a business owner.

-By the late 1940s, Alberta was working at the Southwestern Bell telephone company.
-This work paid more and offered better hours and benefits than domestic service.
+By the late 1940s, Alberta was working at the Southwestern Bell Telephone Company.
+This work paid more and offered better hours and benefits than her earlier work in other people’s homes.

-For the first time, Alberta’s job gave her some financial success.
-With money she was able to save from her steady paychecks, she purchased a former hospital building in Springfield that was no longer in use.
-In 1953, she turned that old hospital into Alberta’s Hotel and Snack Bar.
+For the first time, Alberta’s job brought her a measure of financial success.
+With money she saved from her steady paychecks, she purchased the former City Hospital in Springfield, which was no longer in use, and transformed it into Alberta’s Hotel and Snack Bar in 1953.

 Alberta’s was the only full-service hotel in town that welcomed Black travelers in the early 1950s.
-Her years of domestic work had prepared her well for running a hotel.
-She took what she had learned from working in other people’s homes and used it to serve her customers at her business.
+Her years of household work had prepared her well to run a hotel.
+She drew on what she had learned in other people’s homes to serve her customers in her own business.

 A Home on the Road

 Because segregation limited where Black travelers could stay, Alberta’s Hotel became more than just a place to spend the night.
-It was a gathering spot where people from different backgrounds, such as doctors, soldiers, musicians, and athletes, could meet and feel safe.
-In a time when the outside world often shut them out, Black people created their own strong communities built on shared experiences, respect, and care for one another.
-Businesses like Alberta’s Hotel were important places where those communities could gather and grow.
+It was a gathering spot where people from many walks of life, including doctors, soldiers, musicians, and athletes, could meet and feel safe.
+At a time when the outside world often shut them out, Black travelers and communities created spaces built on shared experiences, respect, and care for one another.
+Businesses like Alberta’s Hotel played an important role in helping those communities connect and grow.

 Legacy

-Alberta Northcutt Ellis died on July 19, 1966, but her legacy lives on in Springfield, across Missouri, and beyond the state.
-For over a decade, Alberta’s Hotel and Snack Bar offered more than food and lodging—it offered dignity, safety, and welcome to Black travelers who were often denied those basic rights.
+Alberta Northcutt Ellis died on July 19, 1966, but her legacy lives on in Springfield, across Missouri, and beyond.
+For over a decade, Alberta’s Hotel and Snack Bar offered more than food and lodging—it provided dignity, safety, and welcome to Black travelers who were often denied those basic rights.
 From 1954 to 1966, her hotel was listed in The Negro Motorist Green Book, a travel guide that helped African Americans safely navigate the country during segregation.

-From ordinary working people to famous guests, visitors found rest and respect under Alberta’s roof.
+From ordinary working people to well-known guests, visitors found rest and respect under Alberta’s roof.
 Alberta used her tools—hard work, kindness, and determination—to build something powerful in a time of injustice.
-She turned her experience as a domestic worker into a career as a business owner, and her hotel became a symbol of community strength and self-reliance.
+She transformed her experience working in other people’s homes into a career as a business owner, and her hotel became a symbol of community strength and self-reliance.

 Today, researchers and community members continue to share Alberta’s story as part of Missouri’s African American history and the legacy of Route 66.
-Her life shows how everyday actions, rooted in care and purpose, can make a lasting difference in the lives of others.
+Her life shows how everyday actions rooted in care and purpose can make a lasting difference in others’ lives.

 Text and research by Bridget D. Haney